Leafwing-Studios/leafwing_2d/README.md

 Wish that there was a simple way to work with grids?
 Just want to know if two axis-aligned bounding boxes intersect?

-Try out `leafwing_2d` for a simple, well-tested, and fully integrated solution to these problems!
+Try out `leafwing_2d`: a flexible, ergonomics-first solution!

 Features: